lfmc/pdccoRSOS/README.md

 ## VTK 8.1.2

 [The Visualization Toolkit v8.1.2](https://gitlab.kitware.com/vtk/vtk/-/tree/v8.1.2) is used by the **VItA** library.
-For specific compilation flags used please see compilation vtkBuildConfig.png
+For specific compilation flags used please see compilationInstructions/vtkBuildConfig.png

 ## VItA

 [The Virtual ITerative Angiogenesis](https://github.com/lfmc/VItA/tree/Cury2021_et_al_PDCCO) implements the PDCCO and [DCCO](https://doi.org/10.1038/s41598-021-85434-9) methods.
 For the main version please visit https://github.com/GonzaloMaso/VItA.
-For specific compilation flags used please see compilation vitaBuildConfig.png
+For specific compilation flags used please see compilationInstructions/vitaBuildConfig.png

 ## Plotting and related libraries
 [Python 3.8.5](python.org/downloads/).